 After the morning street photography tour, we hop on the bus again and drive back to Havana’s capital city.

 DAY 9: HAVANA

-Participants have all day to themselves, wandering around Havana and capturing those moments that they might have missed at the beginning of our tour.
+Participants have the day to themselves, wandering around Havana and capturing the moments that they might have missed at the beginning of our tour.